CyFI-Lab-Public/SOMBRA/README.md

 1. `cd` to the SOMBRA base directory.
 2. `mkdir result`
 3. Scan a11y protected views.
-Run `python3 scanA11yProtectedViews.py test/com.cvs.launchers.cvs result/a11yProtectedViews_com.cvs.launchers.cvs.json`.
+Run `python3 AppSideScanning/Static/scanA11yProtectedViews.py test/com.cvs.launchers.cvs result/a11yProtectedViews_com.cvs.launchers.cvs.json`.
 The `com.cvs.launchers.cvs` directory contains the [JADX](https://github.com/skylot/jadx) decompiled code of the app `com.cvs.launchers.cvs.apk`.
 4. Scan a11y sensitive views.
-Run `python3 scanSensitiveViews.py test/com.cvs.launchers.cvs result/a11ySensitiveViews_com.cvs.launchers.cvs.json`.
+Run `python3 AppSideScanning/Static/scanSensitiveViews.py test/com.cvs.launchers.cvs result/a11ySensitiveViews_com.cvs.launchers.cvs.json`.

 #### Interpretation of Result
 The `result/a11yProtectedViews_com.cvs.launchers.cvs.json` contains the file path, line number and the type of statically-defined app-side a11y protected views, such as ones being protected by `setAccessibilityDataSensitive`.
 The `result/a11ySensitiveViews_com.cvs.launchers.cvs.json` contains the file path, line number and the type of statically-defined app-side sensitive views, which in this case are views protected with `filterTouchesWhenObscured` flag.

-### (Optional) Dynamic Scanning
+### Dynamic Scanning
-The `TraverseA11yService` app utilizing the a11y service could further help extract a11y-protected views that are dynamically defined.
+The `AppSideScanning/Dynamic/TraverseA11yService` folder contains an app utilizing the a11y service which could further help extract a11y-protected views that are dynamically defined.

 #### Hardware Requirement
 1. MacOS/Linux.
 Tested on MacOS 15.5.
 Should also work on any recent version of Linux.